dwavesystems/dimod/README.rst

 minor-embedding.
 Its reference examples include several samplers and composed samplers.

+.. index-end-marker1

 Learn more about `dimod on Read the Docs <http://dimod.readthedocs.io/en/latest/>`_\ .

 Example Usage
 -------------

+.. index-start-marker2

 This example constructs a simple QUBO and converts it to Ising format.

 >>> import dimod
 >>> bqm = dimod.BinaryQuadraticModel({0: -1, 1: -1}, {(0, 1): 2}, 0.0, dimod.BINARY)  # QUBO
 >>> bqm_ising = bqm.change_vartype(dimod.SPIN, inplace=False)  # Ising

-An example of using one of the built-in test Samplers.
+This example uses one of dimod's test samplers, ExactSampler, a solver that calculates the energies of all possible samples.

 >>> import dimod
 >>> h = {0: 0.0, 1: 0.0}